-Sweden Norway United Kingdom of Great Britain and Northern Ireland Ireland France Spain Portugal Cabo Verde Grenada Saint Vincent and the Grenadines Martinique
+Sweden Norway United Kingdom Ireland France Spain Portugal Cabo Verde Grenada Saint Vincent and the Grenadines Martinique

 Last update unknown